Kotlin Help

 • A new Kotlin daemon instance starts only when Gradle runs a related compilation task and existing Kotlin daemons do not have the same set of JVM arguments.
 Imagine that your project has a lot of subprojects.
 Most of them require some heap memory for a Kotlin daemon, but one module requires a lot (though it is rarely compiled).
 In this case, you should provide a different set of JVM arguments for such a module, so a Kotlin daemon with a larger heap size would start only for developers who touch this specific module.

-• If the Xmx argument is not specified, the Kotlin daemon will inherit it from the Gradle daemon.
+If the following arguments aren't specified, the Kotlin daemon inherits them from the Gradle daemon:

 Defining Kotlin compiler execution strategy